-At the same time, that scheme doesn’t really fire the imagination in the same way as names like Mustang and Aventador, or even Fit and Civic.
+On the other hand, that scheme doesn’t really fire the imagination in the same way as names like Mustang and Aventador, or even Fit and Civic.
 The company could try “iCar.”
 One thing it’ll (almost) certainly steer clear of is anything beginning with “Model.”
 That would conflate Apple with Tesla, which is already aping a naming scheme from Ford — in fact the very first Ford was the Model A, which might otherwise have been a great name for an Apple product.

 When will the Apple Car go on sale?